alexlop29/learning-go/ch4/Notes.md

 > ...
 > All the variables defined at the top level of a function (including the parameters to a function) are in a block.
 Within a function, every set of braces ({}) defines another block,

+### Shadowing Variables
 > A shadowing variable is a variable that has the same name as a variable in a containing block.
 For as long as the shadowing variable exists, you cannot access a shadowed variable.

+> Avoid using := because it can make it unclear what variables are being used.
+That’s because it is very easy to accidentally shadow a variable when using :=.
+Remember, you can use := to create and assign to multiple variables at once.